tylertreat/frugal/documentation/glossary.md

 FTransportFactory produces FTransports by wrapping a provided TTransport.

+## FTransportMonitor

+FTransportMonitor watches and heals an FTransport.
+It exposes a number of hooks which can be used to add logic around FTransport events, such as unexpected disconnects, expected disconnects, failed reconnects, and successful reconnects.

+Most Frugal implementations include a base FTransportMonitor which implements basic reconnect logic with backoffs and max attempts.
+This can be extended or reimplemented to provide custom logic.

 ## Scope

 Scopes do not map directly to an actual object but are an important concept